 How do we disciple the next generation in times of rapid technological and cultural change?

-Religion - Youth Ministry is a Bachelor of Arts degree within the Religion and Theology Department.
+Youth Ministry is a Bachelor of Arts degree.
 It is offered as a general major.

 Right from the start, you're learning to understand your own cultural formation and how it can both help and hinder meaningful youth ministry.

 First-year courses provide a broad overview of topics that are critical to youth ministry and Christian faith, including a foundational understanding of the Bible.
 Gain an awareness, as well as the necessary tools, to serve effectively in churches, ministries, and community organizations.
 Class discussions, led by dedicated and experienced professors, give insight into other denominational and cultural backgrounds.

 The Core Curriculum is a set of 10 courses that every student takes.
 The courses are woven through every major and get you to think deeply and broadly about what you’re studying.
 Think about it this way…

 Create a strong foundation for ministry in courses like Leadership, Coaching, and Mentoring in Ministry while also gaining a greater understanding of working with youth in courses like Youth Culture and Spiritual Formation.
 Equip yourself with the tools for effective ministry with courses focusing on practical skills like Foundations of Evangelism and Discipleship.

 Participate in Redeemer's campus ministries such as chapel, Rooted Worship, men and women's ministries, and prayer ministry.
 As well, have the opportunity to connect with guest lecturers from other parts of the country and around the globe invited to speak at Redeemer.